zarr-developers/governance/affiliated-projects/zarr-format-working-group/README.md

 Changes to the specification are made through PRs in the zarr-specs repository.
 Anyone from the Community or the Working Group may open PRs.
 Merging PRs into the “main” branch requires approval from Members.

-Approval is conveyed via an approving comment on the PR, or the 👍 emoji, applied either to the PR body or a comment by the PR author scoped to measuring support.
+Approval is conveyed via an approving comment on the PR applied either to the PR body or a comment by the PR author scoped to measuring support.

 Objection is conveyed by a "Request Changes" review from a Working Group member that states the basis for the objection and how to resolve it.
 Comments are not objections.